home-assistant/home-assistant.io/source/_components/device_tracker.traccar.markdown

   type: string
 {% endconfiguration %}

-See the [device tracker component page](/components/device_tracker/) for instructions how to configure the people to be tracked.
+See the [device tracker component page](/components/device_tracker/) for instructions on how to configure device tracking.